-If you love classic and vintage cars – that are still shining and still working – Sharjah Classic Car Museum is for you.
+If you love classic and vintage cars – that are still shining and still working – Sharjah Classic Cars Museum is for you.
 They have a huge collection of vintage cars on display with ample documentation for you.

 I do not understand cars much beyond their practical use of taking me from point A to point B. I just walked around the large hall, admiring the shapes, sizes, and colors of these cars.
-Sometimes I stopped to look at their age but mostly I soaked in the collective aura of grandeur that they presented.
+Sometimes I stopped to look at their age.
+But mostly I soaked in the collective aura of grandeur that they presented.

 Sharjah Art Museum

-After you have traveled through the past if you want to see the Contemporary Arab Art head to Sharjah Art Museum.
+After you have traveled through the past if you want to see the contemporary Arab Art head to Sharjah Art Museum.

-Through the sculptures and paintings of the contemporary artists of the region, you can see the history in the making – what our generation would leave for the future generation as a mark of our times.
+Through the sculptures and paintings of the contemporary artists of the region, you can see the history in the making.
+What our generation would leave for the future generation as a mark of our times.